Read Simone de Beauvoir with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Simone de Beauvoir’s 7 greatest contributions to philosophy.

-The central claim is this: Each of these contributions has not only enriched philosophical discourse but has also provided the tools for critical theory and social justice movements around the world.
+In plain terms: Each of these contributions has not only enriched philosophical discourse but has also provided the tools for critical theory and social justice movements around the world.

-The added historical insight is that Simone de Beauvoir is best read as a method of pressure, not only as a set of theses.
+Simone de Beauvoir is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Beauvoir’s concept of the “Other” frames women as the subordinate alter ego of men, critically influencing feminist theory.
 This idea, that woman is the “Other,” examines the structures that marginalize women, pioneering a framework for analyzing power and social hierarchies.